KCreate/leonardschuetz.ch/server/blog/aoc-2025/day2/article.md

 time by around **`60%`**.
 Multi-threading the execution also resulted in a measurable performance improvement, altough not as much as I would've liked.

-Below you can see the updated implementation of todays puzzle:
+Below you can see the updated implementation of today's puzzle:

 <div>
 <iframe frameborder="0" scrolling="no" style="width:100%; height:554px;" allow="clipboard-write" src="https://emgithub.com/iframe.html?target=https%3A%2F%2Fgithub.com%2FKCreate%2Fadvent-of-code-2025-charly%2Fblob%2Fmain%2Fdays%2Fday2%2Fday2-parallel.ch&style=github-dark&type=code&showLineNumbers=on&showFileMeta=on&showCopy=on&maxHeight=500"></iframe>